Biscotti Recipes for Fall and Christmas

 3/4 cup shelled pistachios, coarsely chopped

-Preheat oven to 325 degrees F. Line 2 baking sheets with parchment paper.
+Preheat oven to 325 degrees F. Line 1 large or 2 small baking sheets with parchment paper.

 With an electric mixer, beat together butter and sugar.
 Beat in eggs, one at a time.
 Mix in zest, vanilla and anise extracts.
 Add flour, baking powder, and salt; beat until blended.
 Stir in cranberries and pistachios.